 AWS X-Ray is a potent tool that enables you to trace the data throughout the invocation lifecycle while it also serves as a tool to track the full extent of an invocation flow.
 With custom traces, X-Ray allows you to track data manually.

 It’s also worth mentioning that Dashbird can have an automated system of detecting if the X-Ray option is enabled.
 In case you start an invocation that belongs to a Lambda function with active X-Ray monitoring, it can get X-Ray data on-demand while it will also show you the results.
 With X-Ray integration, Dashbird can tell you how and when a Lambda function wastes time so that you can improve it in the future.

 Where does that leave us?

-Have you ever used Dashbird’s logging to AWS Lambda before?
+Want to try Dashbird’s logging for AWS Lambda?
 Find out more and claim your free 14-day access to all premium features to test it out.
 No credit card required, no code changes, and no security issues.